JohanKlingstrom/JohanKlingstrom/README.md

 # Hey, I'm Johan.

-I'm a frontend dev intern from Stockholm!
+I'm a frontend dev (student) from Stockholm.
 I'm also many other things, like an electronic musician, video game nerd, ramen enthusiast and friend of cats.

 ## What am I doing right now?
-🚀 Interning at North Kingdom in northern Sweden.
+🚀 Interning at North Kingdom!

-📚 Learning how to build web apps with TypeScript, frontend in Next.js, and cool stuff in Unreal Engine 5.
+📚 Learning how to build stuff with TypeScript, Next.js, Three.js and Unreal Engine 5.